How do you define respect for people?

-There is clearly every where, but more likely in western company, a tendency by managers to solve the problems revealed by the lean pull system by high-level re-engineering (kaikaku, it’s sometimes called), but this misses completely the specificity of lean: kaizen.
-Kaizen activities are specifically initiatives by operators and their team leaders to improve work procedures and equipment.
-Certainly, they sometimes lead to wider process-improvement activities, but the spirit of kaizen is that it provides and opportunity for employees to exercise their initiative, judgment and creativity.
+There is clearly everywhere, but more likely in a Western company, a tendency by managers to solve the problems revealed by the lean pull system by high-level re-engineering (kaikaku, it’s sometimes called), but this misses completely the specificity of lean: kaizen. kaizen activities are specifically initiatives by operators and their team leaders to improve work procedures and equipment.
+Certainly, they sometimes lead to wider process-improvement activities, but the spirit of kaizen is that it provides an opportunity for employees to exercise their initiative, judgment, and creativity.

 What the managers also know because they live there, is that she used to sit in the open next to the shop, in the office part, but she didn’t get on with her co-workers, and so ended up having her desk moved to the store.
 And there lies the rub: it’s so easy to simply ignore that person because she’s generally considered as a pain in the neck on the one side and on the other, there is no obvious way to keep the noise level down other than build a complex and costly noise barrier around the store (which would also limit flexibility in the prototype shop, as shelves can be moved according to the size of the machines tested).